 How to Teach Self-Regulation Skills

 Teaching a child coping skills that will allow them to be good at self-regulating is an important parenting goal.
 There are many ways to teach, model, and use coping skills with kids.
 This article explored 75 Calm Down Techniques that are all excellent coping skills.
 This article here talks about creating a Calm Down Kit which is also a great way to teach Coping Skills to kids.
 You can also check out my deck of Calm Down Cards which is a handy way to teach Self-Regulation skills on the go, or really anywhere.
-(There is also a mini version of printable Calm Down Cards that you can access by entering your info below.)
+(There is also a mini version of printable Calm Down Cards that you can access in the Parenting Resource Library.)

 Over the past 5 blog posts, we have been focusing on how to teach coping skills to children when they have already tipped over into a tantrum.
 It is impossible to teach coping skills in the middle of a tantrum.
 So, the first goal, when your child is throwing a tantrum, is to stop the tantrum.
 So far, we have discussed using distraction, using playfulness, and using choices as a means to stop tantrums.
 Today, we will look at using physical exercise as a means to stop tantrums.